 A self-build mortgage is for people who are building their own home, and it differs from a traditional mortgage.
 Some financial institutions don’t offer self-build mortgages… but we do!

 Unlike conventional mortgages, which provide a lump sum payment upon purchase, self-build mortgages operate on a staged release of funds.
 Typically spanning 4 to 6 stages, these include site preparation, reaching floor and roof levels, builder finishes, and project completion.
 When the stage is completed, the architect or engineer will inspect the work.
-Once they are satisfied it confirms to the agreed specification and building regulations, they will certify the work and sign off on the stage.
+Once they are satisfied that it conforms to the agreed specification and building regulations, they will certify the work and sign off on the stage.
 Your solicitor will then draw down the funds and release the stage payment.

 If you decide to manage the project yourself and use direct labour, you may have to finance the 1st stage as the payments are made after each stage is completed.
 If you are using a builder, they generally cover the cost of materials and labour up to the first stage – always clarify this with your builder first.